-We have also made every effort to make this website accessible to everyone.
-If we have missed anything, please notify us immediately.
+Every effort has been made to make this website accessible to everyone.
+If you find something has been missed, please notify us immediately.

 CCPL will assist hearing impaired, blind and speech disabled people through cooperation in the Maryland Relay Service.
 The web page address is www.mdrelay.org.
 Maryland Relay, a public service offered by the State of Maryland, enables standard telephone users to communicate with deaf, hard-of-hearing, deaf-blind, or speech-disabled people who use a TDD.

 Either a TDD user or a person using a standard phone may initiate a call through Maryland Relay.
 After dialing Maryland Relay, the person initiating the call gives the phone number of the person or business being called to the Maryland Relay Operator, who then dials that number.
 The Relay Operator types the standard phone user's spoken words to the person using the TDD and voices the TDD user's text.